mcsee/Software-Design-Articles/Articles/Theory/Laziness II - Code Wizards/readme.md

 h) Finally, if computers can make inferences about the repetition of our design patterns, it is because we are not contributing the creative part (and for now not replicable) and we will be out of work in the short-term.

-[(Most) Programmers are losing our jobs very soon](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Opinion/(Most)%20Programmers%20are%20losing%20our%20jobs%20very%20soon/readme.md)
+[Most Programmers are losing our jobs](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Opinion/(Most)%20Programmers%20are%20losing%20our%20jobs%20very%20soon/readme.md)

 ## The solution is on the usual shelf